SciSharp/LLamaSharp/README.md

 To see if that's a LLamaSharp performance issue, please follow the two tips below.

-1. If you are using CUDA, Metal or OpenCL, please set `GpuLayerCount` as large as possible.
+1. If you are using CUDA, Metal or Vulkan, please set `GpuLayerCount` as large as possible.
 2. If it's still slower than you expect it to be, please try to run the same model with same setting in [llama.cpp examples](https://github.com/ggerganov/llama.cpp/tree/master/examples).
 If llama.cpp outperforms LLamaSharp significantly, it's likely a LLamaSharp BUG and please report that to us.